Rat-Rig/V-core-3/docs/src/electronics.md

 ## Connecting a 4028 Fan

+!!! danger "WARNING!
+RAT RIG 4028 FANS ARE 12V"

+    Fully read the instructions linked below.
+Plugging a 12v fan into a 24v printer will destroy your fan.

 EVA3 uses a more powerful 4028 fan for improved part cooling.
 To accurately control the fan, additional wiring is required beyond the normal 12/24V and ground.
 The following article on the RatOS site covers all aspects of using these fans:

 [:material-link-box-variant: RatOS - Connecting a 4028 fan](https://os.ratrig.com/docs/guides/4028/){: .md-button .md-button--primary target=_blank}

 ## Duet 3 Mini 5+ with Duet 3 Expansion Mini 2+